 What experts think of Fitbit products

-We have a number of reviews for Fitbit products on our website, most of which were done by our resident fitness guru Jimmy Westenberg.
-This section contains his thoughts on a couple of popular Fitbit products, just so you can get a general overview of how good or bad they are in real life.
+We have several reviews for Fitbit products on our website, mostly done by our resident fitness guru Jimmy Westenberg.
+This section contains his thoughts on a couple of popular Fitbit products so that you can get a general overview of how good or bad they are in real life.

 In his Fitbit Sense review, Jimmy said the device nails the basics.
 It has a great design and build quality, an accurate GPS, and great battery life.
 It also offers detailed sleep tracking and has an improved quick-release strap.
 However, the EDA and SpO2 sensors could use refining, and the software suffers from a few bugs.
 Regardless of its issues, the Sense is all-around better than the Versa 2, but until all the software issues are fixed, you’re better off buying the Fitbit Versa 3.